EmpowerRD

 Small companies that have received “notified state aid” may need to claim either partly or fully through the RDEC scheme.
 Most government-backed grants will qualify as notified state aid, although there are some exceptions.
 Additionally, the number of projects you claim for, and whether the grant is project-specific or not, will have an impact.
 Find out more in our guide to grants and R&D relief.

 Before claiming a grant, you should fully consider the impact the grant will have on your ability to later claim R&D tax credits.
-Typically grants will pre-fund an R&D project, whereas R&D tax credits provide funding after the R&D project has started.
+Typically, grants will pre-fund an R&D project, whereas R&D tax credits provide funding after the R&D project has started.
 However, taking a grant before the project may mean you need to claim via the RDEC scheme rather than the SME scheme.
-Doing so effectively reduces your subsidised funding for the project by up to 22%.
-That’s because the SME scheme returns up to 33% of your spend, whereas the RDEC scheme returns approximately 11% net.

 Partner and Linked Enterprises

 Secondly, SMEs whose ownership is partly held by a large company may need to claim through the RDEC scheme.
-If a large company owns between 25-50% of the voting or share capital in the business then they will be classified as a “partner enterprise”.
+If a large company owns between 25-50% of the voting or share capital in the business, then it will be classified as a “partner enterprise”.
 In that case, the equivalent % of the partner enterprise’s workforce, balance sheet and gross assets must be taken into account when considering the size of the claimant’s company.
-For example, if your SME is 33.33% owned by a company with 1500 employees then your employee count would be 500 + your company’s headcount.
+For example, if your SME is 33.33% owned by a company with 1500 employees, then your employee count would be 500 + your company’s headcount.

 Subcontracted R&D